Jwely/pyhelp-gis/README.md

 * Download the github client from [here.](https://desktop.github.com/)
 * Open up the client, log in with your github credentials, and clone the repository to your desktop computer.
 You can do this from the `+` icon in the top left of the client window.
 Remember the path to this directory.
-* If you do not already have it, download and install PyCharm community edition from [here.](https://www.jetbrains.com/pycharm/download/#section=windows).
+* If you do not already have it, download and install PyCharm community edition from [here.](https://www.jetbrains.com/pycharm/download/#section=windows)
-Do not download the free trial of the professional version.
 * Open up PyCharm and go to  File -> New Project.
 Create the new project in the same directory as you cloned the repository.
 Select an interpreter from the dropdown menu of available options.